 3. Search in the Punctuation section for the em dash — click Insert when you're done to insert the em dash into your document.

-In this case, you may want to consider using "Find and Replace" to turn a placeholder symbol or phrase into an em dash once you've finished.
+Alternatively, you may want to consider using "Find and Replace" to turn a placeholder symbol or phrase into an em dash once you've finished writing.
+It could prove much faster as it will add all your em dashes simultaneously, rather than requiring you to manually add one each time.

 7. Now add your placeholder and the em dash (—) in their respective boxes.